 The closing downtempo track, “Over and Out” starts off with sparks of synths and tip-toe ambience Air-esque textures that are aimlessly wandering with anticipation.
 Reznor’s vocals don’t arrive until the 2:50 mark.
 With a recurrence of “time is running out,” Reznor’s sturdy and calmed vocals echo a tribute to Bowie, especially the art rock style applied on the stunning Blackstar.
 Reznor’s vocals disappear, a wave of synthesizers and woodwinds rise and eventually fade away, making the space rock tune unforgettable and a perfect way to end a trilogy.

 Even though I understand and agree with Reznor that EPs tend to be ignored with how the music industry treats them, but Bad Witch still shouldn’t be marketed as a full-length studio album.
 It is misleading and will now be placed next to hallmark LPs such as The Downward Spiral and Pretty Hate Machine.
-No offense to Reznor, but only few bands like the Beach Boys or the Strokes are able to pull off short records.
+No offense to Reznor, but only few bands like the Beach Boys and the Strokes and even Kanye are able to pull off short records.
 It might sound like I am generalizing styles and genres here, but NIN’s music is more complex and listeners of industrial and electronic rock deserve more.

 In the end, there is no reason these EPs should be revisited more than the actual album.
 I mean, most people do prefer the first Star Wars film, Empire Strikes Back and maybe even The Star Wars Holiday Special to Return of the Jedi and some prefer their appetizers more than their main dish at restaurants.
 As much as I love the radical and innovative style on Bad Witch, it just feels like these songs especially “Over and Out” are unbalanced and don’t know what direction they are going in—they’re too loose and unfocused.
 Bad Witch is unfinished work that is both satisfying and disappointing.
 Yes, I am happy that that there is another NIN release, but after two EPs in the past two years and a delay, I expected something bigger.